prometheusresearch/baseline-codebase/src/rex.setup/README.rst

     defined in this module or its submodules are registered for use with the application.

+    Use special value ``'-'`` to indicate that the package and all its dependencies should not be registered with the application.

     The value of this parameter is stored in ``*.egg-info/rex_init.txt`` file.

     For example, package :mod:`rex.setup_demo` contains some RexDB extensions,